pvtl/docker-dev/docs/connections.md

 Alternatively you can add `127.0.0.1 mysql` to your hosts file so that the `mysql` hostname will work either from your host machine or from the docker containers (useful for CLI tools like Laravel's `artisan` command).

+QUICK FIX: If you ever break the ownership settings on your Docker MariaDB Data folder, simply exec into the mysql container and run the foloowing command:
+`chown -R root:mysql /var/lib/mysql/*`

 ---

 ## Redis